How to Win More Customers With Free Shipping

 If you decide to provide free shipping for all items — perhaps just for a short campaign period — make sure you communicate this in all of your marketing channels to get the best results.

-Since this encourages people to spend more, this is what the majority of businesses offer.
+Since this encourages people to spend more, this is what most businesses offer.

 3. Free shipping for certain products or product categories

 You may opt to include only specific items in your free delivery service.

-Good examples include products that are difficult or slow to sell, which can encourage their purchase.
+Good examples include products that are difficult or slow to sell – free shipping can encourage their purchase.
 Popular products that are small and lightweight are also often delivered for free.

 4. Free shipping for members

 Popularized by Amazon Prime, many businesses have created their membership programs and offer free shipping to members, usually along with other benefits.
 Members or subscribers simply need to pay a fixed amount (often annually) to access such privileges.

 5. Free shipping if the product is sent to a physical store

 This Click-and-Collect tactic involves sending the purchased products not to the buyer’s address but your business’s physical shop for pick-up.

 This tactic’s advantage is that it can encourage the buyer to shop more in your physical store.